Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

 \subsubsection{DESI 39627700695996439 : Venusaur}

-Venusaur was identified as a potential ECLE candidate by an earlier development version of \sleipnir, and does not meet the standard selection criteria used in the `live' version of the code and is thus not included in the formal EDR CrL Object Sample.
-We include discussion of the object here, as due to its early identification we obtained several follow-up data sets of the object, including both photometry and spectra.
+Venusaur was identified as a potential ECLE candidate by an earlier development version of \sleipnir, and does not meet the standard selection criteria used in the ``live'' version of the code and is thus not included in the formal EDR CrL Object Sample.
+We discuss the object here, as owing to its early identification we obtained several follow-up datasets, including both photometry and spectra.